putnopvut/rhblogs/ipam_tutorial/ovn_ipam_tutorial.md

 Once you have these options set on your switch, it's then a matter of setting your switch ports up to make use of these options.
 You can do this in one of two ways.

-Way #1:
+Method #1:

 ````
 ovn-nbctl lsp-set-addresses port 00:ac:00:ff:01:01 dynamic
 ````

-Way #2:
+Method #2:

 ````
 ovn-nbctl lsp-set-addresses port dynamic
 ````

-With way #1, you specify the MAC address, and with way #2, you allow for OVN to allocate the MAC address for you.
+With method #1, you specify the MAC address, and with way #2, you allow for OVN to allocate the MAC address for you.

 ## Demonstration